Carrying Out Environmentally Friendly Business Activities

 • The introduction of an environmental (carbon) tax on greenhouse gas emissions related to research, manufacturing, and marketing could increase costs.

-• Shift to electric power generated from renewable energy sources
+• Transition gradually to electric power from renewable sources at plants and research centers

 • Efficiently use the EHS management system